Patrick S. Campbell

 • Grupo Salinas, a major Mexican conglomerate, on US regulatory matters in connection with its $2.5 billion sale of Iusacell SA, Mexico's third largest carrier, to AT&T;

-• SES, the second largest satellite operator in the United States, in the negotiation of agreements to provide satellite capacity to EchoStar Communications Corporation; and the purchase of the assets of satellite teleport operator Verestar, Inc., out of chapter 11 bankruptcy;
+• SES, the second largest satellite operator in the United States, in the negotiation of various major agreements;

 • Fox Entertainment Group, a division of The News Corporation, in the negotiation of an agreement with PanAmSat, another large US satellite operator, for the multi-year, multi-satellite carriage of Fox's entire suite of US programming and most of Fox's international programming on PanAmSat's satellites; and